Get Deep Security Agent software

 To install Deep Security Agent, you must download the agent installer and load packages for the agent's protection modules into Deep Security Manager.
 To view a list of software that has been imported into Deep Security Manager, go to Administration > Updates > Software > Local.

 Deep Security is modular.
 Initially, Deep Security Agent only has core functionality.
 When you enable a protection module, then the agent downloads that plug-in and installs it.
+So before you activate any agents, first download the agent software packages into Deep Security Manager's database("import" them) so that they will be available to the agents and relays.

 Even if you use a third party deployment system, you must import all installed Deep Security Agent software into the Deep Security Manager's database.
 When a Deep Security Agent is first activated, it only installs protection modules that are currently enabled in the security policy.
 If you enable a new protection module later, Deep Security Agent will try to download its plug-in from Deep Security Manager.
 If that software is missing, the agent may not be able to install the protection module.